weboAp/Option/README.md

 ``` php
 'Weboap\Option\OptionServiceProvider'
 ```
-to the list of service providers in config/app.php
+to the list of service providers in config/app.php if using you are using laravel <5.5 else the package will be auto discovered.

 ## Step 3